 Getting turned into a school’s educational worldview can happen in many ways.
 I suggest subscribing to district Twitter accounts and newsletters.
 Likewise, attending live or watching archived school board meetings provides a treasure trove of information.
 Finally, arranging a time to talk to school and district leadership allows for dialogue and direct contact for future networking.
 Regardless of your method for information gathering, it would help if you looked for practices, policies, needs, and silences related to the categories below.
 To help with that exercise, I have included a sample articulation of each from my system.

 People often equate this with academics.
 That certainly is true.
-Moreover, how a school views achievement will be important to know.
+Moreover, how a school views achievement will be essential to know.
 Other areas of loss relate to social interaction and behavior management, affective and emotional loss, and motivational and resilience decreases.

 What positives occurred in the last few school years?
-Identifying and supporting these “the good” related to instruction, assessment, well-being, and outreach, are often forgotten or marginalized.
+Identifying and supporting these “the good” related to instruction, assessment, well-being, and outreach are often forgotten or marginalized.
 Helping schools coordinate and scale unseen advantages or models from other schools will be well received.

 Knowing the systems that exist in schools and the community will reveal challenges.
-Once this occurs, it will be important to address these and anticipate others.
+Once this occurs, it will be essential to address these and anticipate others.
 For example, issues around communication, professional development, and infrastructure were all challenges we have had to address.